Remember when we all changed our profile pictures to ribbons, and it cured cancer?

 The repeated use of the phrase “raising awareness” gets boring after a while, and people lose interest (see below).

 So, what is awareness?
 Really, I mean?

-Sadly, to many of us, it seems like the word “awareness” is being cheapened.
-In my opinion, it’s in danger of becoming a cliché.
+Sadly, to many of us, it seems like the phrase “raising awareness” is being cheapened.
+Perhaps even in danger of becoming a cliché.